youbs/ubermuda.github.io/_posts/2014-10-05-a-php-development-environment-with-docker.md

 	CMD ["/usr/bin/supervisord"]

-Pretty standard stuff here.
-We start with extending the `debian:wheezy` base image, then proceed to install everything we're going to need.
+We start with extending the `debian:wheezy` base image, then proceed to configure nginx and php5-fpm with a series of `sed` commands:

-Then there's a bit of configuration manipulation to have everything run in the foreground and with the right users, and a few configuration files.
-These configuration files are worth a look though.
-Here's the `vhost.conf`:
+	RUN sed -e 's/;daemonize = yes/daemonize = no/' -i /etc/php5/fpm/php-fpm.conf
+	RUN sed -e 's/;listen\.owner/listen.owner/' -i /etc/php5/fpm/pool.d/www.conf
+	RUN sed -e 's/;listen\.group/listen.group/' -i /etc/php5/fpm/pool.d/www.conf
+	RUN echo "\ndaemon off;" >> /etc/nginx/nginx.conf

+We do two things here.
+First, configuring php5-fpm and nginx to run in the foreground so supervisord can keep track of them later.
+Then we configure php5-fpm to run with the user as the web server, to avoid a few issues with file permissions.

+With that taken care of, we can install a couple of configuration files.
+First, nginx' vhost configuration file, `vhost.conf`:

 	server {
 	    listen 80;